mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ```

 Do you see the expected outputs on your browser console?
+You should see many inputs with the `DETECTED_FACE` type if the robot is detecting a person.

 Let's now remove the dummy `transition` function and create a new one: